dvdheiden/dvdheiden/README.md

 # 👋 dvdheiden

 Hi, I'm @dvdheiden!
-I'm the owner of  [@goedemiddag](https://github.com/goedemiddag) and [@vdhicts](https://github.com/vdhicts).
-For my role as a webdeveloper, Laravel is my framework of choice for which I'm a [Certified Developer](https://exam.laravelcert.com/is/dick-van-der-heiden/certified-since/2022-10-03?).
+I'm the co-owner of [@goedemiddag](https://github.com/goedemiddag) where I'm also a webdeveloper.
+For my role as a webdeveloper, Laravel is the framework of choice for which I'm a [Certified Developer](https://exam.laravelcert.com/is/dick-van-der-heiden/certified-since/2022-10-03?).

 ## 📦 Packages